Katherine Gertrude "Kitty Hayes" Hay Hoffmann (May 7, 1883 - October 21, 1966)

 While Gertrude was busy at the Paradise, Max, who had written several solo efforts over the past two years during their tour with the Bijou company, was engaged by Gus and Max Rogers to become their new musical director and composer for their string of popular Rogers Brothers shows, an association that would last for several years, making the couple quite comfortable in their Manhattan home.
 In 1905 Gertrude teamed with lyricist Vincent Bryan, who had his own small publishing concern at that time, and had been writing with Max.
 They wrote a few songs that were published over the next several months, the last couple of them issued by Jerome H. Remick.
 Each piece was likely scored by Max, although he did not take credit.
 One of them, G.O.P. after the Grand Old [Republican] Party is oddly timed, since the last election had been months before, but was likely associated with the show Fantana, or perhaps The Duke of Duluth.
 The remainder of the pieces were also from various shows.

 In late 1906 theatrical entrepreneur and producer Florenz Ziegfeld, Jr., was staging A Parisian Model, a show which saw a great success with over six months' worth of performances at the Broadway Theater.
 Gertrude provided some of the music for songs used in the production, and was somehow involved on stage during previews.
 In a scene worthy of the storyline of the film 42nd Street, a lead performer became ill and Gertrude was brought in as a ringer.
-Performing the song I Just Can't Make My Eyes Behave (ironically the hit but the only one that Max was not involved in writing) in the manner of Ziegfeld's French wife of the time, Anna Held,in washington cover Gertrude elevated her status on Broadway by stealing the show.
+Performing the song I Just Can't Make My Eyes Behave (ironically the hit but the only one that Max was not involved in writing) in the manner of Ziegfeld's French wife of the time, Anna Held, Gertrude elevated her status on Broadway by stealing the show.
 She would also dance with Held herself, although dressed in drag, shocking her audiences and many critics.
 The play overall seemed over the top for the time, featuring nude models on stage, and one critic even labeled it as "the most disgusting exhibition seen on Broadway this season."
 Despite, or perhaps because of this, the show saw a great success with over six months' worth of performances at the Broadway Theater, and helped to inspire the coming success of its producer.

 The following year, Ziegfeld staged the first of what would become over a quarter of a century of his famed Ziegfeld Follies, which involved both Gertrude and Max behind the scenes.
 Max was the musical director and a couple of his songs had been interpolated.
 At some point at least one of Gertrude and Vincent's songs had also been used, and she contributed to the ambitious choreography.
 Max would have more involvement in the Follies over the next few years as Gertrude found her own way as a free-lance dancer on Broadway.
 Her most literally arresting act was yet to come.